Board of Directors

 Dr. Baer’s primary medical interests are in adolescent health.
 He has written extensively for teens on health issues for Scholastic Magazine, covering such topics as teen pregnancy, AIDS, drug and alcohol abuse, and nutrition.
 Recently, Dr. Baer co-established the Institute for Photographic Empowerment at USC’s Annenberg School of Communications, which links photographic story-telling projects around the world and makes that work available to NGOs and policymakers.
 Dr. Baer has received numerous awards for his public service efforts in both the entertainment industry and the global health and human rights community.

-Dr. Robert Dodge is a family practice physician in Ventura, California.
+Robert Dodge MD – Dr. Robert Dodge is a family practice physician in Ventura, California.
 He became active in the peace movement as a college student at the University of Colorado, Boulder in the 1970′s where he majored in molecular, cellular and developmental biology.
 He went on to receive his M.D. at the University of California at Irvine and completed his residency in Family Medicine at Ventura County Medical Center.
 Dr. Dodge became active with Beyond War’s Ventura group in the 80′s, and currently sits on the board and serves as a voting member of the renewed international Beyond War group.
-Since 1985, he has been the president of Ventura County Physicians for Social Responsibility and is an active board member of PSR LA.
 In 2002, following the release of the U.S. Nuclear Posture Review which advocated policies that could ignite a renewed global nuclear arms race, he began Citizens for Peaceful Resolutions (www.C-P-R.net) as a grassroots coalition.
 Dr. Dodge currently serves as the group’s co-chairman.
-He frequently speaks and write on issues related to nuclear security and global sustainability and is a firm believer that the individual can make a difference if only they will.
+He is on the board of PSR National and serves on its Security Committee.
+Dr. Dodge also serves on the board of the Nuclear Age Peace Foundation.
+He frequently speaks and writes on issues related to nuclear security and global sustainability and is a firm believer that the individual can make a difference if only they will.